-4.64.8 In addition to the powers granted to the Panel in respect of restraining orders, the Panel also has the ability to accept undertakings under section 31T from any person in connection with a matter considered at a section 32 meeting (or indeed any matter before it, whether or not a section 32 meeting has been called).
-In some cases the ability of the Panel to accept such As discussed above, provision of an undertakings may mean sit may be able to avoid that the Panel does not need to calling a section 32 meeting.
-Further, provision of an undertaking may remove the need for the Panel to or imposeing its own temporary restraining orders or applying for permanent orders.
+4.8 In addition to the powers granted to the Panel in respect of restraining orders, the Panel also has the ability to accept undertakings under section 31T from any person in connection with a matter considered at a section 32 meeting (or indeed any matter before it, whether or not a section 32 meeting has been called).
+As discussed above, provision of an undertaking may mean that the Panel does not need to call a section 32 meeting.
+Further, provision of an undertaking may remove the need for the Panel to impose temporary restraining orders or applying for permanent orders.
 Undertakings may be accepted by the Panel in conjunction with restraining orders.